About Us | Leadership

 Michael J. Biffignani

-Mike joined LMI in 1999 as Chief Information Officer.
+Mike joined LMI in 1999 as Chief Information Officer and in January 2015 he was appointed to Executive Director of Information Technology.

 Prior to joining LMI, Mike spent 16 years with the Boeing Company (previously McDonnell Douglas), the last three of which he was a Director of Information Services.
 His previous positions with McDonnell Douglas included various roles of increasing responsibility in engineering business management.
 Mike also worked with Sony Professional Products as a Material Control Manager and a Special Products Audio Engineer.